Getting started as a Production Manager

-To modify a production go into the Edit production page.
+To modify a production, go into the Edit production page.

 You can add some specific information as the FPS (Frames per second), the Ratio and the Resolution of the picture.

 NB: The default avatar for a production is the first letter displayed on a colored background.
-You can change with a picture if you want.
+You can change it with a picture if you want.

-Let's begin with the asset page, you can access it via the drop down menu on top of the page
+Let's begin with the asset page.
+You can access it via the drop-down menu on top of the page.

-On the asset page click on Add assets.
+On the asset page, click on Add assets.

 A pop-up window opens:

 It asks you to choose the asset Type (1): Camera, Characters, Environment,

 Let's start with an environment.
 You select the ** episode** (2), or the main pack (All).
 We give it a Name (3) and enter a description that helps the designer know what to do and later identify the asset quickly.
 If you have multiple assets to create, click on Confirm and stay.

 You can change the asset type and keep adding assets.